estherkangg/airbnb_mongo_analysis/instructions.md

 In order to import this data into a MongoDB database, we must first upload it to our web server from which we will connect to the MongoDB sever.

 1. Use a file transfer program, such as [Cyberduck](https://cyberduck.io/), to transfer this compressed file to your account on the **i6**.cims.nyu.edu web server.
-1. Log into the **i6** server using `ssh`, and unzip this file with the command, `gunzip listings.csv.gz` - this will result in a file named `lsitings.csv` in the same directory.
+1. Log into the **i6** server using `ssh`, and unzip this file with the command, `gunzip listings.csv.gz` - this will result in a file named `listings.csv` in the same directory.

 ### Data scrubbing